JanssenProject/jans/docs/cedarling/getting-started/python.md

 ## Installation

 At the moment, the Cedarling Python bindings are not available via package managers like PyPI.
-To use them, you'll need to build from source.
+To use them, you can either download a precompiled `cedarling_python` wheel from the [releases page](https://github.com/JanssenProject/jans/releases) or [build it from the source](#building-from-source).

+### Building from source

 The recommended approach is to compile a Python wheel using [Maturin](https://github.com/PyO3/maturin), a tool for building and publishing Rust-based Python packages.